venkatsvpr/coursera-angularjs/README.md

 # coursera-angularjs
-Repo to try angular-js course materials from coursera
+Repo to try angular-js course materials from Coursera